gmume/MENTORING3/README.md

 </video>

 If you add a wobble factor as a behavior object, you get some kind of mosquito swarm above a lake.

+#### January
+### Summary
+Finally it's the end of the semester and because of that it is also the end of my mentorship.
+Now it's time to look back.
+In the beginning there were my four goals:

+1. Get familiar with Unity and Github
+2. Challenge yourself with little projects
+3. Get faster with coding
+4. Document the process on Github

+I was exited about the thought of: "I'm gonna get so much creative code done and achive real cool stuff!"
+Well, I did.
+It just wasn't as much as I thought it would be.
+Most of the time was used for goal 1 "Get familiar with Unity and Github" and goal 2 "Document the process on Github".
+It took me ages to figure out how to set up a Github repo in combination with Unity for the code and Jekyll for the documentation on the Github webpage.
+In the end I could challenge myself only with the implementation of a flock.
+Because i thought it would be possible to create a prototype in p5.js and adapt that piece of code for Unity I wasted much of the time on this attempt.
+Lesson learned: Don't do that!
+It isn't like adapting code for example from java to java script.
+If you want something to happen in Unity, implement it there from the beginning!
+In the process of trial an error I noticed for myself that I in fact got faster at coding.
+So I think I achived that goal.
+All in all a huge deal of the time I invested for the project I was failing and it was frustrating.
+But in the end I am mostly proud that I could get the flock to work fine.
+Finally I want to thank Dragica Kahlina for giving me lots of inspiration and helping me to decide on implementing a flock and my mentor Guillaume Massol for discussing the progress from time to time and helping with planning fruther work.

+I hope you enjoyed reading about my mentorship.
+If you ever have the chance to get one yourself, I can only recommend it to you.
+Even though it is sometimes hard to work just by yourself, you will learn a ton by that.
+So just give it a shoot!